 - 2019: Paul McBeth (MPO), Paige Pierce (FPO)

 - 2018: Ricky Wysocki (MPO), Paige Pierce (FPO)

 - 2017: Ricky Wysocki (MPO), Paige Pierce (FPO)

 The Jonesboro Open has an atypical origin story among Pro Tour stops.
 Whereas most events on the circuit had been institutions in their respective areas for many years and had slowly gained prestige, the first iteration of the Jonesboro Open in any form was its DGPT debut.

-The 2022 edition will be the sixth anniversary of the competition.
+The 2023 edition will be the seventh anniversary of the competition.
 Tournament Director Brad Pietz said it grew out of a disc golf void in the community.